Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 Vehicle Integration

-If tethering to a vehicle makes sense, racks and integral charging facilities will have to be addressed.
+If tethering to a vehicle makes sense, racks, and integral charging facilities will be integrated.

 If we can use wireless charging pads for power tools and mobile phones, why not e-bikes?